How Regular Link Removal Is Better Than Investing 1000$ On SEO

 When filing a reconsideration request, granted that you were too late for Link Removal and are already hit by a manual penalty, you must state your message concisely and hide nothing from the all-knowing Google.

-There are few things that you must complete before filing a reconsideration request.
+There are a few things that you must complete before filing a reconsideration request.
 If you are planning to put only half your effort into this, then don’t even bother.
-Google will overlook your reconsideration request if they see that you made negligible effort on your end to remove the links.
+Google will overlook your reconsideration request if they see that you made a negligible effort on your end to remove the links.
 If you emailed a particular webmaster and they did not cooperate, then you must mention that in your disavow.txt file along with a screenshot proof for the same.
 All evidence should be mentioned to show that you tried to remove as many backlinks as you could “manually” before asking for reconsideration.